Gidrosliv/Gidrosliv/README.md

 ### Hi there 👋

 My name is Denis.
-I am 25 years old.
-I'am beginner Java developer
+I'am beginner Java developer.

 <!--
 **Gidrosliv/Gidrosliv** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.